OUTCOMEs FOR DISADVANTAGED STUDENTS at long field

 The priorities of our pupil premium strategy in the past few years has been to overcome both the internal and external barriers to learning that our students face, rapidly improving attitudes and outcomes.
 Our approach is that we systematically employ 'simple strategies, with rigour'.
 Therefore, we backwards design from the intended outcomes of improving teaching and learning of disadvantaged students, overcome physical barriers such as attendance and behaviour, and increase aspirations amongst our disadvantaged students.

 Teaching and learning is very much at the core of our strategy, to ensure that the disadvantaged students receive quality and timely feedback, putting them to the forefront of teachers' minds.
 One such teaching strategy is the use of Disadvantaged First strategy.
 The strategy allows teachers to identify disadvantaged students in lessons and consider them first when following other teaching and learning strategies already embedded, such as seating plans, questioning, feedback and marking, and allows staff to pitch lessons so as they have an appropriate level of challenge.
+Our Curriculum design is designed to ensure disadvantaged students have the same opportunities and access within all curriculum areas.
 At Long Field, all Teaching Assistants undertake the ‘Outstanding Teaching Assistant’ award, so their skills can fully benefit disadvantaged students.
-Teaching Assistants are assigned to curriculum faculties and are led by our SENDCo, Mrs Thompson.
+Teaching Assistants are assigned to curriculum faculties and are led by our Operational SENDCo, Mrs Atterbury.

 Quality assurance of our practices in school are calendared and rigorous.
 Leaders in school are consistent throughout the year evaluating our strategy across the different curriculum areas, ensuring that all staff, students and parents are taking the right approach for the students in our case.